 All coaches are different, having different specialisms, such as technical, business, or transformation mastery.
 They vary by their own understanding and experience.

 An organisation needs to balance its group of coaches so that all the coaching specialisations are covered by the group.
-It is unlikely to find a single coach that can cover all aspects of organisational change.
+It is unlikely to find a single coach who can cover all aspects of organisational change.

 Coaches need to have deep emotional intelligence.